microsoft/Hack-Together-Fabric-AI/AI_access.md

 When you get access to Azure OpenAI yourself, all you need to do is switch over your endpoints and keys to get up and running on your own resources

+Here you'll see how to [get started](#get-started) by gaining access to our proxy server, and then see how to [get hacking](#Get-Hacking) using the endpoint, key, and models.

 ## Get started
 To gain access: